jakobjassmann/coastalphenology/README.md

 # Analysis scripts
 The following scripts can be used to conduct the analysis and produce the figures:
 ```
+Map figure (Figure 1):
+/analysis/coastal\_site\_map.r

-Phenology trends (Figure 2 and S7, Table S6):
+Phenology trends (statistical models, Figure 2 and S7,  and Table S6):
 /analysis/coastal_phentrends.r

-Environmental predictor trends (Figure 3, Table S8):
+Environmental predictor trends (statistical models, Figure 3, Table S8):
 /analysis/coastal\_phen\_env\_trends\_unmodified.r

-Prediction analysis (statistical models):
+Prediction analysis (statistical models, Table S10):
 /analysis/coastal\_phen\_attribution.r

-Prediction analysis (Figures 4, S9, Table S10, S11):
+Prediction analysis (Figures 4, S9, Table S3, S11):
 /analysis/coastal_phen_output_visual_unmodified.r
-/analysis/coastal_phen_output_visual_snowmelt_avg.r		(Using average snowmelt at a site instead of plot-level snomwlet)
+(Using average snowmelt at a site instead of plot-level snomwlet)
+/analysis/coastal_phen_output_visual_snowmelt_avg.r
 ```
 *Please note:* Due to a developmental legacy the data set and analysis contain two versions of the temperature variable:
-- Version 1: 'temperature_unmodified' Mean of the daily spring temperature in the period from first snowmelt on record to 75% of the phenology events occuring for a given site-species-phenological event combination. *This is the temperature variable used in the analysis presented in the paper.
+- Version 1: 'temperature_unmodified' Mean of the daily spring temperature in the period from first snowmelt on record to 75% of the phenology events occuring for a given site-species-phenological event combination. *This is the temperature variable used in the analysis presented in the paper.*
 - Version 2: 'temperature' Mean of the daily spring temperature in the period from two weeks prior first snowmelt on record to 75% of the phenology events occuring for a given site-species-phenological event combination.
 This temperature variable was not used in the analysis presented in the paper.

 # References